aditis10/Random-Email-and-Password-Generator/README.md

 ### Issues and Challenges

-Some issues that I came up with while making this project is figuring out errors in my methods.
+One issue that I came up with while making this project is figuring out errors in my methods.
 For instance, sometimes I would not return the correct data type mentioned in the method and the program would not run.
 To solve this, I created local variables inside the method with the same data type as the method and returned that at the end.

 ### Future plans